-"Repo Runs: Evidence from the Tri-Party Repo Market," with Adam Copeland and Michael Walker.
-Journal of Finance, forthcoming.
+"Repo Runs," with David Skeie and Ernst-Ludwig von Thadden.
+Review of Financial Studies 27, no. 4 (2014).
 Asani Sarkar.
-"Customer Order Flow.
-Intermediaries, and Discovery of the Equilibrium Risk-Free Rate," with Albert Menkveld and Michel van der Wel.
+"Customer Order Flow, Intermediaries, and Discovery of the Equilibrium Risk-Free Rate," with Albert Menkveld and Michel van der Wel.
 Journal of Financial and Quantitative Analysis 47, no. 4 (2012).